 Personally, I am a father, partner, home chef, handyman, gardener, ocean lover, and microbus enthusiast.

+Professionally, I am a researcher who uses data to build a more equitable world.
 Using a critical and participatory approach, my research concerns young people’s role in resolving local and global social, economic, and environmental injustices, and the responsibility public and private institutions have in addressing economic inequality and climate change.
 My research experience covers multiple child and family policy topics, including children’s rights, gender equality, children’s participation in local governance, neighborhood safety, housing and homelessness, sustainable development, access to early care and education programs, and preventing commercial sexual exploitation of children.
 Through partnerships with child and family-serving and community development agencies, I’ve conducted research in New York City, as well as throughout Europe, Latin America, West and North Africa, and South Asia.

 Previously, I served as Associate Executive Director for Research at Citizens’ Committee for Children of New York where I led a team responsible for investigating key issues on child and family well-being in New York City, producing an array of data resources, and conducting community-based assessments of the most pressing needs and important community assets.
 These projects complement data available at data.cccnewyork.org and elevate the voices of community members, service providers, and other experts, especially when public data are lacking.